tedmdelacruz/tedmdelacruz.github.io/content/posts/strapi-rce-writeup.md

 ### Preparing the attacker server

-I spun up a small Digital Ocean droplet and using [netcat](https://en.wikipedia.org/wiki/Netcat) I had it listen to incoming TCP connections in port `1234`:
+I whipped up a small Digital Ocean droplet and using [netcat](https://en.wikipedia.org/wiki/Netcat) I had it listen to incoming TCP connections in port `1234`:

 ```sh
 $ nc -lvnp 1234
 ```

 - `-l` Instructs `netcat` to listen for incoming TCP connection rather than initiating a connection to a remote host.
-- `-v` Produces more verbouse output.
+- `-v` Produces more verbose output.
 - `-n` Toggles `netcat` to not do any DNS or service lookups.
 - `-p` Specifies the port to listen to.